|

 just a rumor you will have to ask

 Melinda.)
-Her step-father is one
+Her step-father was one

 of the most famous and best